What The Best Sales Closers Taught Me About Selling Online

 • Make your content easy to scan

-#6 The best sales closers know their stats!
+#6 The best sales closers know their sales metrics!

 At least weekly and often daily they will be comparing their closing rates and commissions earned.